-The Governance Report 2016 was part of a joint undertaking, with contributions from the Hertie School of Governance and the OECD.
+The Governance Report 2016 was part of a joint undertaking, with contributions from the Hertie School and the OECD.

 Contributors: Dorothée Allain-Dupré, Rolf Alter, Helmut K. Anheier, Juan Garin, Matthias Haber, Gerhard Hammerschmid, Ian Hawkesworth, Claudia Hulbert, Sonja Kaufmann, Genia Kostka, Margaux Vincent, Kai Wegrich

 The Governance of Infrastructure